The 10 Steps to Complete Before Your

 Email: advising@qc.cuny.edu

-If you are a new or continuing student and have not met your CUNY Reading and Writing Proficiency Requirements, please fill out the Accuplacer ESL Exam Intake Form.
+If you are a new or continuing student and have not met your CUNY Reading and Writing Proficiency Requirements, please complete the QC ESL Testing Survey.
+For more information contact Testing Office.